Christmas Cookie Spectacular: A Sweet and Sparkly Guide

 Easy Christmas cookie recipes to make and share

-This year as families are regathering, sharing the Christmas spirit in a tangible way that people can touch, smell, and feel may make everyone happier than ever.
 With these easy cookie recipes you can jump into the holiday baking spirit no matter your skill level or how much (or little!) time you have.

 This fudgy, five-ingredient recipe starts with store-bought fudge brownie cookie dough.
 You'll create craters in balls of dough, then fill the baked cookies with a quick, silky chocolate ganache.
 Add crushed candy canes for a minty crunch.